 Car Loan Debt – What If I Can’t Pay This When I Die?

 This was interesting.
 If your estate can’t pay off your car loan debt then they can repossess your car.
-This makes since, it’s a tangible asset that can be taken back if not fully paid off.
+This makes sense, it’s a tangible asset that can be taken back if not fully paid off.
+How I paid off my car.)
 However whoever inherits the vehicle can just continue making payments on their inherited Ford Fiesta and the bank is unlikely to take any action as long as they continue to receive money.
 Remember it’s all just business. (source)

 Home Loan Debt – What If I Can’t Pay This When I Die?

 Things get a little murky with mortgages with a “home equity line of credit”.
-These are usually payed off during the probate process but may involve selling the house if the your assets don’t cover the debt.
+These are usually paid off during the probate process but may involve selling the house if your assets don’t cover the debt.
 If you’re worried about this, I highly recommend you consult a local attorney.